lebera/OnkyRemote/README.md

 # Onkyo Remote App for MacOSX menu bar.

+Precompiled versions are available in the "release" section @ https://github.com/lebera/OnkyRemote/releases

 ![shot-onky](https://user-images.githubusercontent.com/36587077/36996223-8409cb9a-20b6-11e8-846d-71fe6d41314a.jpg)

 ## This App is able to redirect MacOSX sounds to your Onkyo receiver using "icecast" & "darkice" deamons.